Skip to main content

 You can control exactly when your follow-up emails are sent by setting the wait time between sequence steps.
 Instantly offers flexible timing options in days, hours, or minutes for precise sequence control.

-How the "Send next message in X Days/Hours/Minutes" feature works:
+How the "Wait X Days/Hours/Minutes" feature works:

 • Instantly counts that exact time from when the previous step was sent.
 The wait time is applied per lead, not per campaign.
 Each lead follows their own timeline based on when they received the previous email.